The Maps Explorer is an interactive map to find hotels, restaurants and things to do and......

 White House Pianist for Nixon through Clinton

-• The Grille at Morrison House: Piano bar features Bob Smith, the White House pianist who performed for every president from Nixon through Clinton.
-Performances Tuesdays, Fridays and Saturdays.
+• The Grille at Morrison House: Piano bar previously featured Bob Smith, the White House pianist who performed for every president from Nixon through Clinton.

 Ronald Reagan and Laura Bush

-• Ireland's Own (formerly Pat Troy's Ireland's Own): Surprise visit by Ronald Reagan on St. Patrick's Day 1988.
+• Ireland's Own (now closed): Surprise visit by Ronald Reagan on St. Patrick's Day 1988.
 The restaurant features photos of Reagan, the original table where he dined and a bust of the president.

 • Jackson 20: Laura Bush dined here during her husband's presidency.
 This tavern was named for President Andrew Jackson and his picture on the $20 bill.